daattali/beautiful-jekyll/papers.md

 ---
+title: Papers
-subtitle: Peer-reviewed and other publications
+subtitle: Selection of peer-reviewed papers and other publications
 layout: page
 ---